anlifi/anlifi.github.io/README.md

 * [Contact](#contact)

 ## General Info
 This is my personal homepage.
-It is created with HTML5, CSS3 and JavaScript and deployed with GitHub Pages.
+It is created with HTML5, CSS3 and JavaScript and deployed on GitHub Pages.

 I wanted to keep things simple, so I decided to go for a One Page design.
 Also, since it's all about responsiveness these days, the website is built with a mobile first philosophy and it also offers the possibility to toggle between light and dark mode.